Skyy-Banerjee/first-pokemons-of-Ash/README.md

 # first-pokemons-of-Ash
-A Pokémon-Card App built using REACT-NATIVE and all it's essential features, keeping in mind cross-platform compatibility and dynamic UI experience :)
+A Pokémon-Card App built using REACT-NATIVE and all it's essential features, keeping in mind styling, cross-platform compatibility and dynamic UI ⚛️📱⚡🔥🌿💧👨‍💻

 ![image](https://github.com/Skyy-Banerjee/first-pokemons-of-Ash/assets/51888502/3b99a5d5-13ea-4263-a861-214fa2c8bf9d)